zohairahmedd/Personal-Website/README.md

 - Used JavaScript to allow for scrolling through an image gallery
 - Implemented a custom scrollbar
 - Pushed all related files to Github before connecting to a personal domain using Namecheap
+- Used to display my journey as an aspiring Computer Scientist

 ## Screenshots